Kacper-Stepien/ChatLeap/README.md

 ![login_page](/Screens/MobileMain.png)
 ![login_page](/Screens/MobileMenu.png)

-## Running the Application Using Docker
+## Running the application using Docker
 To get started with ChatLeap, follow these steps:
 1. Make sure you have Docker installed on your computer.
 You can download Docker from https://www.docker.com/products/docker-desktop and follow the instructions for your operating system.